Tuesday, March 10 - Thursday, March 12, 2015

 You can always contact the Gatherings coordinators for general information about American Pilgrims annual Gatherings.

-Average maximum and minimum temperatures for Belleville, Illinois for April 3rd are 64°F and 41°F.
+Average maximum and minimum temperatures for Menlo Park, California for March 12th are 64°F and 45°F.

-For its 16th Annual Gathering of Pilgrims (2013), American Pilgrims on the Camino returned to the Santa Barbara Mission Renewal Center in Santa Barbara, California March 12 through 17, 2013.
-The Gathering's theme was "Hidden Life of the Camino", things generally unseen or unnoticed along the Road.
+For its 17th Annual Gathering of Pilgrims (2014), American Pilgrims on the Camino ventured into new territory—The National Shrine of Our Lady of the Snows in Belleville, Illinois just east of St. Louis.
+The Gathering's theme was "Fierce Landscapes: The Inner and Outer Camino"— physical pain and joy, introspection during the long days on the meseta and the personal transformation that continues after returning home.
 As always there were sessions devoted to the practical side of doing the Camino, sessions on Camino first aid and general Q&A. Talks ranged from the academic to the practical.
-Presentation topics included bird life; geological features and rock formations; two beautiful monasteries, one in the mountains of Aragón and the other south of Burgos; some easy ways to support our physical and mental health during a long hike.; the state of the California Missions Trail; and bedbugs.
+Presentation topics included landscape as sacred places, early music and las Huelgas Codex, the biomechanics of walking with hiking poles, the Camino under Franco and contemporary women writers.
+For many of us the high point of the Gathering was the screening of the documentary "Walking the Camino: Six Ways to Santiago" .
 As always there was time for personal interactions with other peregrinos, past and future.
+There were special occasions for chapter coordinators and returned hospitaleros and Amigos to meet and interact.
 Saturday evening's Camino Cabaret was an outlet for the varied - to say the least! - talents of our attendees.
 Who would have guessed!?

-The American Pilgrims on the Camino offers a hearty ¡Muchas gracias! to our friends from the Xacobeo organization in Galicia, Spain who have provided generous support for the Gathering.
+We offer a hearty and heartfelt ¡Muchas gracias! to our friends from the Xacobeo organization in Galicia, Spain who have provided generous and continuing support for American Pilgrims Gatherings.
 You might consider visiting their website (by clicking on their logo).
 It truly is an outstanding resource for pilgrims.
 And of course they are the definitive source for information on the Camino routes in Galicia.